Felipe Augusto (footballer, born 2004)

-Felipe Augusto da Silva (born 18 February 2004), known as Felipe Augusto, is a Brazilian professional footballer who plays as a forward for Turkish club Trabzonspor.
+Felipe Augusto da Silva (born 18 February 2004), known as Felipe Augusto, is a Brazilian professional footballer who plays as a forward for Russian club Zenit St. Petersburg.

 Career

 On 6 January 2024, Felipe Augusto signed a 4.5-year contract with Cercle Brugge in Belgium.

+On 29 June 2026, Felipe Augusto signed a contract with Russian Premier League champions Zenit St. Petersburg for four years, with an option for a fifth year.